How much does NF cost?

 Are there any side effects of Neurofeedback?

 There are no reported long-term adverse effects of neurofeedback.
 However, brain training is considered to be similar to physical exercise.
 As a result, patients may experience fatigue or mental exhaustion.
 Sometimes issues can arise through over-activating or under-activating the brain.
 However these issues usually only occur at the beginning of training, and training will then be adapted to completely remove all side effects.
 Given its non-invasive nature, neurofeedback does not have the same negative side effects as medication.
+If you do experience side effects immediately inform your practitioner.
+If the issues are ongoing and the practitioner does not change training to stop the side effects, you should immediately see your doctor and cease training until a solution can be found.

 Please note that if you have a physical brain injury or head trauma, you are more likely to be sensitive to neurofeedback and nausea, dizziness or light sensitivity may be experienced.
 In these cases NF needs to be applied gently in short periods until the patient can tolerate longer and more intense sessions.